DewaldBakker/DewaldBakker/README.md

-## Hi, I'm Dewald Bakker
+## Hi, I am Dewald Bakker

-I'm a student at Belgium Campus
+I am a 3rd year student at Belgium Campus
 Passionate about the IT industry and what is happening in the Tech industry Seeking Internship/ Graduate with a diploma in IT